DevCycleHQ/devcycle-docs/docs/extras/feature-obfuscation/feature-obfuscation.md

 )
 ```

-With obfuscation enabled, the next step is to use the [DevCycle CLI](https://docs.devcycle.com/cli/) to generate a
+With obfuscation enabled, you can use the [DevCycle CLI](https://docs.devcycle.com/cli/) to generate a
 set of constants which correspond to your project's variable keys.

 To do so, run the following command: